-Course description: This course is designed to review and continue the studies of Algebra and Geometry with their applications.
-This review will help students who have not passed the AIMS for mathematics improve their AIMS performance.
+Description: This course is designed to review and continue the studies of Algebra and Geometry with their applications.
 Students will study the algebra topics of linear equations, inequalities, functions, and systems; quadratic, polynomial, radical, and exponential functions; and properties of exponents.
 Integrated Math Applications is open to students in grades 11 and 12.